 Customers Bank offers a mobile app available in the Apple Store and Google Play.

 Some banks offer cash bonuses to bring in new customers.
 There are often requirements that need to be met in order to qualify for these bonuses, so you’ll want to pay attention to those prior to applying.
 This list includes banks offer bonuses for opening a savings account.

 1. Discover – Up to $200 bonus with $25,000 minimum deposit + 1.50% APY on all balances

 Largely known for its credit cards, Discover also offers an array of high-yield deposit accounts.
 With roots as the Greenwood Trust Company, founded in 1911, Discover Bank came into being by name in 2000.

-You have until January 6, 2020 to open a new Discover Online Savings Account and redeem this bonus offer.
-If you deposit at least $15,000 into the new account by Jan.
+You have until April 6, 2020 to open a new Discover Online Savings Account and redeem this bonus offer.
+If you deposit at least $15,000 into the new account by April.
 20, 2020, you’ll earn a $150 bonus.
 Deposit at least $25,000 by the same date, and you’ll earn a $200 bonus.
-If you qualify, the bonus will be deposited by Feb.
-3, 2020.
-You can apply online or by phone using the code MM1219.
+If you qualify, the bonus will be deposited by May 4, 2020.
+You can apply online or by phone.

 2. Citibank – $700 bonus with $50,000 minimum deposit